 - Gentleman and a Scholar: The Confucian ideal.

 - Intrepid Merchant: To Confucius' chagrin Zigong, one of his disciples.
 Trade is rarely considered an honourable profession by Confucians as merchants do not produce anything for themselves or others, but instead deal in the fruits of others' labours.
-Nevertheless he was one of Confucius' important disciples, one who used his money and influence to protected Confucian sects in the 'age of martial philosophies'.
+Nevertheless he was one of Confucius' important disciples, one who used his money and influence to protect Confucian sects in the 'age of martial philosophies'.

 - Manly Tears: "He did not sing on the same day in which he had been weeping."